deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 The webxdc realtime API is also an interesting topic in of its own, read its [announcement blog-post](./2024-11-20-webxdc-realtime) to learn more.

-## Current Usage

-Obviously we use this API in desktop, but we also already use it sometimes to add new APIs also on iOS, Android and for writing bots.
+## JSON-RPC API is slowly moving to become the primary API

+Delta Chat Desktop and some chat bots use the JSON-RPC API everywhere while Android and iOS apps are only using JSON-RPC APIs for new features that don't get a CFFI anymore.
-We have no autogenerated wrapper/client for any language besides TypeScript yet, so it is not as cool as it could be.
+However, we have no autogenerated wrapper/client for any language besides TypeScript.
+For other languages, the client-code needs to be written and maintained manually.
-Though it is still easier to add new methods to JSON-RPC than to the CFFI, especially where core returns complex struct with many fields:
+It is still easier to add new methods to JSON-RPC than to the CFFI, especially where core returns complex struct with many fields:
 In CFFI you would need to create a new opaque struct, accessor functions for the properties and an unref function and wrappers for those functions.
-In JSON-RPC you don't need all that: just write the Rust struct & method and process the returned JSON in the client.
+In JSON-RPC you just write the Rust struct & method and process the returned JSON in the client.

-For this purpose, the CFFI API embeds the JSON-RPC API and provides both synchronous and asynchronous access to it[^jsonrpc_in_cffi].
+While Desktop starts core as a subprocess and performs JSON-RPC requests via STDIN/STDOUT, the other platforms use CFFI calls to perform JSON-RPC requests, for both synchronous and asynchronous access to core[^jsonrpc_in_cffi].
-(These APIs were also used in desktop before we switched to the stdio-rpc-server binary.
+Previously, CFFI APIs were also used in Desktop before it switched to the subprocess approach.
 See the graphic above in "The history of our JSON-RPC interface".
-We did this to provide a way to move in an incremental fashion instead of moving all methods at once)
+Using the CFFI-API for performing JSON-RPC calls allows to incrementally use a CFFI-using code base to migrate towards using JSON-RPC APIs.

 [^jsonrpc_in_cffi]: JSON-RPC API in the CFFI: [`dc_jsonrpc_instance_t`](https://c.delta.chat/classdc__jsonrpc__instance__t.html)

-## What's Next?
+## Three areas where contributions and advances are welcome :)

-Currently, we only have autogeneration for the TypeScript bindings.
+Currently, we only have automatic code generation for the TypeScript bindings.
-It would be great to also have autogenerated bindings for at least Swift, Java and Python.
+It would be great to also have automatically generated bindings for Swift, Java and Python.
-Also, the documentation is still incomplete and the method naming in the Delta Chat JSON-RPC API is inconsistent in some places.

-The code documentation part can easily be done by copying the great documentation from the CFFI and adapting it to fit to the JSON-RPC API
+If you have background in generating bindings for these target platforms, and want to get your hands dirty, please get in touch.

+The core library has many Python integration tests using the CFFI to Rust core.
+If you have experience with [pytest](https://pytest.org) and want to help porting integration tests to JSON-RPC, please checkout [our current functional test suite](https://github.com/deltachat/deltachat-core-rust/tree/main/python/tests) and submit a PR or get in touch.

+Last but not least, the JSON-RPC documentation is still not as high quality as the CFFI one.
-(this is a good-first-issue.
-If you, dear reader, want to help, improving documentation is easy to get into and is always welcome).
+If you, dear reader, want to help and care about good documentation, we'd be happy for help, maybe driven by trying to write a little JSON-RPC chat bot yourself?
+Copying the generally good CFFI documentation and improving JSON-RPC API docs step by step would be warmly welcome and supported.

 ## Conclusion / TL;DR

-Our JSON-RPC API has the following benefits over our CFFI API:
+The JSON-RPC API has the following benefits over our CFFI API:

 - Reduces time to change the API, because you need to edit fewer files.
 - Better, more robust error reporting.